Hercules beetle: Physical strength

 Reports suggest the Hercules beetle is able to carry up to 850 times its body mass.
-Actual measurements on a much smaller (and relatively stronger: see square-cube law) species of rhinoceros beetle shows a carrying capacity only up to 100 times their body mass, at which point they can barely move.The fantasticness of the given indicator is easily explained by the confusion in the order of the number presented.
-It should be read 85.0, and then everything comes in accordance with the said law.
+Actual measurements on a much smaller (and relatively stronger: see square-cube law) species of rhinoceros beetle show a carrying capacity only up to 100 times their body mass, at which point they can barely move.

 Relationship to humans

 Dynastes hercules does not negatively affect human activities, either as an agricultural pest or disease vector.
 The beetles can be kept as pets.
-Larvae excrement has been shown to contain β-mannanase, a bacteria synthesized enzyme that hydrolyzes hemicellulose that can be used in enzyme based cleaning products. β-mannanase has been successfully extracted and cloned from larvae fecal matter, suggesting that production of bio additive cleaning products may be feasible.
+Larvae excrement has been shown to contain β-mannanase, a bacterially synthesized enzyme that hydrolyzes hemicellulose that can be used in enzyme based cleaning products. β-mannanase has been successfully extracted and cloned from larvae fecal matter, suggesting that production of bio additive cleaning products may be feasible.

 Relationship to the environment

-Dynastes hercules is a beneficial contributor to the rain forest ecosystem, primarily during their larval stage where they are saproxylophagous.
+Dynastes hercules is a beneficial contributor to the forest ecosystem, primarily during their larval stage where they are saproxylophagous.
 Feeding on rotting wood assists with biodegradation and cycling nutrients in the environment.